Bryan Kilgallin's art

 Mixed Media

-In the first quarter of the twentieth century, Dada creators like Marcel Duchamp integrated common items and unusual materials into their work.
-Surrealism, which developed from Dada, reinterpreted objects to uncover deeper meanings.
+This began in the first quarter of the twentieth century.
+That was by Dada creators like Marcel Duchamp.
+They integrated common items and unusual materials into their work.
 Dada dismissed conventional notions of beauty and structure.
-While Surrealism connected the gap between the logical realm with the illogical.
-Both movements transformed objects into innovative artistic tools.
-Merging various components became a key artistic .

 Oils